 In May of 1889, the Universal Exposition opened in Paris.
 It was a celebration of everything modern, industrial, progressive.
 And it was symbolized by the structure built for the Exhibition, a steel tower built for the Exhibition's entrance, designed by Gustave Eiffel.

-To commemorate the Exhibition's opening, French composer Jules Massenet was commissioned to write a four-act opera, Esclarmonde, to demonstrate the glory of French music.
+To commemorate the exhibition's opening, French composer Jules Massenet was commissioned to write a four-act opera, Esclarmonde, to demonstrate the glory of French music.
 It was orderly, traditional, rational.
-But even as people all over the world marvelled at the Eiffel Tower, and Edison's first phonographs, and the progressive power of the late 19th century, another sound was being created in French music, another spirit, the harbinger of a new era.
+But even as people all over the world marvelled at the Eiffel Tower, and Edison's first phonographs, and the cascade of technological inventions of the late 19th century, another sound was being created in French music, another spirit, the harbinger of a completely new era.

 Claude Debussy's Prelude to the Afternoon of a Faun embodied a revolutionary sound, and an entirely new sensibility in Western art and Western culture.
 Order was displaced by ambiguity.
-Discipline and the rational by langour and the sensual.
-And it was at the Exposition that the seeds for Debussy's groundbreaking work were planted — by Javanese gamelan music, which Debussy heard there and was transfixed by its rhythms and melodic structure which pointed towards the timeless and the eternal.
+Discipline and the rational by languor and the sensual.
+And it was at the Exposition that the seeds for Debussy's groundbreaking work were planted — by Javanese gamelan music, which Debussy heard there, and was transfixed by its rhythms and melodic structure which pointed towards the timeless and the eternal.

 Written in 1894, the Prelude ties into so many other modern trends alive in the Paris of the late nineteenth century.
 It was based on a poem that was the height of the literary avant-garde.
-It swam in the same waters as avant-garde practitioners of visual art, Impressionist and Symbolist painters, figures like Monet and Whistler and Henri Rouseau, and of course Asian gamelan music.
+It swam in the same waters as avant-garde practitioners of visual art, Impressionist and Symbolist painters, figures like Monet and Whistler and Henri Rousseau, and of course Asian gamelan music.

 The Prelude wrapped all of these traditions together, and added the things that only music can express — longing, spacious beauty and the hint of worlds just beyond conscious reach.